linux-usb-gadgets/gt/examples/systemd/README.rst

 gt installation and configuration
 =================================

-By default gt binary is installed in /bin, and its configuration file is /etc/gt/gt.conf.
+By default the gt binary loads its configuration from a config file at path /etc/gt/gt.conf.
 The configuration file contains a few directives.
 The most important ones in the context of gt integration with systemd are "lookup-path" and "default-template-path", which must not be commented in order to take